Alligator Reef Lighthouse

 Historical Significance

-The Alligator Reef Lighthouse has a fascinating history tied to the Florida Keys:
+Alligator Reef Lighthouse is closely tied to the maritime history of the Florida Keys:

-- Named after the USS Alligator, a naval schooner that was deliberately sunk after running aground on the reef in 1822.
+- It was named after the USS Alligator, a naval schooner that grounded on the reef in 1822.

 Preservation and Conservation

-- Visitors are encouraged to use mooring buoys rather than anchoring to protect the delicate coral.
+- Use mooring buoys rather than anchoring when available to help protect living coral.

 Amenities & Facilities